addreeh/HSNscraper/README.md

 # HSNscrapper

 A python web scraping script crafted to automate data extraction from the HSN shopping cart.
+If you want to receive alerts, you can join this [Telegram channel](https://t.me/hsnscrapper) where the price of the products is checked daily.

 ## Installation